clevernyyyy/ForensicChat/Content Delivery/README.md

 5. git clone https://github.com/clevernyyyy/ForensicChat
 6. copy the ForensicChat/Content Delivery/Base Python/forensichatpupymodule.py file into pupy/pupy/modules
 7. copy the ForensicChat/Content Delivery/Base Python/controller.py into pupy/pupy
-8. copy your local _sqlite3.pyd and _sqlite3.dll/sqlite3.dll into pupy/pupy/packages/windows/x86
+8. copy your local _sqlite3.pyd and _sqlite3.dll/sqlite3.dll (also need the sqlite3 folder containing the other init junk)into pupy/pupy/packages/windows/x86
 9. config controller.py to coincide with what your caller is calling
 10. run sudo python controller.py
 11. you're good to go